slazeRnet/JavaScript/JS Core/JS Applications/09-workshop-single-page-app/readme.md

 Occurs due to the fact that some DOM elements/ Requests are not loaded on time and this screws up the rest of the functionality.
 - Fix:
-Use async/ await for all Promises.
+- Use async/ await for all Promises.
+- Can be caused be Syntax error in the code.
+So refine the code carefully

 </details>